-All comparisons are based on small cohorts of disadvantaged pupils.

-The initial comparison between disadvantaged pupils and their peers at school level is a shows that whilst end of KS2 data shows a slight negative gap, disadvantaged performance at KS1 was higher than their peers.
-Phonics achievement was significantly lower for disadvantaged, but only refers to a cohort size of 3.
+This information demonstrates a comparison between disadvantaged pupils and their peers at Ludgvan at the end of the year 21-22.

-- End of KS2 data 2022 shows that the gap between disadvantaged (cohort of 6 pupils) and their peers was -8% when referring to reaching the expected level of combined R, W + M. - End of KS1 data 2022 shows that the gap between disadvantaged (cohort of 4 pupils) and their peers was +15% when referring to reaching the expected level of combined R, W + M. - Combined Y1 and Y2 phonics screening data 2022 shows that the gap between disadvantaged (cohort of 3 pupils) and their peers was -20% when referring to achieving the expected standard.
+End of KS2 data shows that the gap between disadvantaged (cohort of 6 pupils) and their peers was -8% when referring to reaching the expected level of combined R, W + M.

+End of KS1 data shows that the gap between disadvantaged (cohort of 4 pupils) and their peers was +15% when referring to reaching the expected level of combined R, W + M.

-When compared to National disadvantaged data, our KS1 and KS2 perform favourably, whilst phonics achievement is lower.
+Combined Y1 and Y2 phonics screening data shows that the gap between disadvantaged (cohort of 3 pupils) and their peers was -20% when referring to achieving the expected standard.

+This information demonstrates a comparison between disadvantaged pupils at Ludgvan and disadvantaged pupils nationally at the end of 21-22.

-- End of KS2 data 2022 shows that the gap between Ludgvan disadvantaged (cohort of 6 pupils) and national disadvantaged was +8% when referring to reaching the expected level of combined R, W + M. - End of KS1 data 2022 shows that the gap Ludgvan disadvantaged (cohort of 4 pupils) and national disadvantaged was +13% when referring to reaching the expected level of combined R, W + M. - Combined Y1 and Y2 phonics screening data 2022 shows that the gap between Ludgvan disadvantaged (cohort of 3 pupils) and national disadvantaged was 11% when referring to achieving the expected standard.
+End of KS2 data shows that the gap between disadvantaged (cohort of 6 pupils) and disadvantaged nationally was +8% when referring to reaching the expected level of combined R, W + M.

+End of KS1 data shows that the gap between disadvantaged (cohort of 4 pupils) and disadvantaged nationally was +13% when referring to reaching the expected level of combined R, W + M.

+Combined Y1 and Y2 phonics data shows that the gap between disadvantaged (cohort of 3 pupils) and disadvantaged nationally was -9% when referring to reaching the expected level of combined R, W + M.